Custom Home and Remodeling Blog

 Click here to read tips about choosing the right homebuilder for you.

-(If the client does not already own a lot that will accommodate a new custom home, the homebuilder can help with identifying, evaluating, and purchasing a lot).
+Note: If a client does not already own a property that will accommodate the size and type of custom home that is desired, the homebuilder should be able to help with identifying, evaluating, and purchasing a lot.

 • What are your goals for your custom home in terms of functionality, style, and aesthetics?